usatlas/AFdocs/tier3docs/sshlogin/new/uc2_batchsys.md

 ## Using the batch system at UChicago
 The UChicago Analysis Facility uses `HTCondor` for batch workloads.
-In a nutshell, to submit a job you will need to create an `executable` script and a `submit` file that describes your job.
+In a nutshell, to submit a job you will need to create an executable script and a submit file that describes your job.

-### Before submitting to the analysis facility
+### Before submitting to the Analysis Facility

-Before going mad submitting jobs to the batch system, we have to check some points to consider when performing an analysis/work in the most efficient way and enhance the use of the available resources.
+Before submitting a large number of tasks to the batch system, it is important to understand a few things about our workloads and how they might best fit the available resources of the Analysis Facility.

-Be sure to understand them and remember that you can always ask.
+Some prerequisites to consider before submitting workloads to the Analysis

-Check list before submitting:
+Facility:
 <ul>
-<li><input  disabled=" " type="checkbox"> Which filesystem should be used to submit my jobs?</li>
+<li><input  disabled="" type="checkbox"> Which filesystem should be used to submit my jobs?</li>
 <li><input  disabled="" type="checkbox"> Should my job(s) be submitted to the short or the long queue?</li>
 <li><input  disabled="" type="checkbox"> How much memory request does my Job(s) need?</li>
 <li><input  disabled="" type="checkbox"> Check all my jobs requirements</li>